-How to name the baby
+How to name a baby in Japan

 The following kanji and characters can be used in the Japanese name.